 Task lighting is functional lighting.
 It serves a purpose, which is helping you perform a particular task.
 Some of these tasks include checkbook balancing, playing games, working on your hobby, doing homework, cooking, grooming, reading and home office tasks.
 Functional lighting should be glare-free and not produce shadows.
 It should always be bright enough for preventing eye strain.
 Task lighting can be a great kitchen update when you want a bright light for preparing your food.

 Accent lighting also comes in many forms and styles.
-Some styles that can provide functional lighting are desk lamps, portable floor lamps, under-the-cabinet lighting, pendant lighting and track lighting.
+Some styles that can provide functional lighting are desk lamps, portable floor lamps, under-the-cabinet lighting, pendant lighting and track lighting (pointing down).

 3. Accent Lighting